About the course

 The MSc will give you a keen understanding of the relationship between research evidence and other major influences on the public policy process, such as ideologies and institutions; you will be able to design and undertake a range of policy-relevant research methods to the highest standards; and you will be skilled in effectively communicating research findings to a wide range of audiences including policymakers and the general public.

-The curriculum for the course is delivered via a series of lectures, seminars, case studies and workshops across three terms.
+The curriculum for the course is delivered via a series of lectures, seminars and workshops across three terms.

 The current curriculum includes the following elements: